CSCI-40500-Fall-2025/ForgeArena/README.md

 - NoSQL document database for flexible data storage
 - Real-time synchronization capabilities
 - Scalable cloud infrastructure
+- User profiles with avatar storage

+**Storage (Firebase Storage)**
+- Secure file uploads for user avatars
+- Automatic image compression and optimization
+- CDN-backed delivery for fast loading

 ### Future Features (Not in Prototype)

-- User authentication and registration (Firebase Auth)
+- Advanced avatar customization and equipment system
-- Full Firebase Firestore integration
+- Full Firebase Firestore integration for all game data
 - Real-time multiplayer raid mechanics
 - Gym-specific leaderboards and communities
-- Avatar customization and equipment system
 - Push notifications for quest reminders (Firebase Cloud Messaging)
 - Social features (friend system, sharing achievements)
 - Mobile app version
+- Party system with team challenges

 ### Notes

-- This is a **proof of concept** - data resets when the server restarts
+- This is a **proof of concept** - some data may reset when the server restarts
-- No real user accounts - everyone shares the same "TestWarrior" avatar
+- User accounts and profiles persist across sessions with Firebase
+- Avatar uploads and handles are stored permanently
 - Raid boss HP decreases only with squat exercises
 - Quest completion is simulated (just click the button)
-- Designed to demonstrate core gamification concepts, not production features
+- Designed to demonstrate core gamification concepts and modern web app features

 ---